A Year of Book Giving

 MAY

-To Mom, I Love You Because . . . by Tomoe Sasaki Farley lists thirty reasons why you love your mother and want to honor her on Mother's Day.
+To Mom, I Love You Because... by Tomoe Sasaki Farley lists thirty reasons why you love your mother and want to honor her on Mother's Day.
 It also contains the thirty little paintings you'd create for your mother if only you were an artist.

 You can’t go wrong giving your favorite new high school, college or advanced-degree graduate Wisdom & Wack for the Graduate.
-These pearls of wisdom in this little illustrated keepsake gleam with wit.
+These pearls of wisdom in this illustrated keepsake gleam with wit.

 School's Out!
 Or soon will be.
 And we have the perfect present for the elementary or middle school student's favorite instructor, Thank you, Teacher Because...